florianfranz/topo_chronia/docs/source/index.rst

 This change in sea-level must then be accounted for, as the water load (added or removed) will impact the elevation.
 For this, click on "Correct Water Load".
 Once the water load is accounted for, the nodes layer will be updated with a new elevation value "Z_WLC".
-In our case, the corrected sea-level equals to 78m above present-day, and will be added to all nodes.
+In our case, the corrected sea-level equals to 256m above present-day, and will be added to all nodes.
+If you had errors with processing due to a GEOS version older than 3.10, you might get a different value.

 The outputs are saved into a text file located in the output folder "water_load_correction_summary.txt"